ian-lilley/dsi_c5_playground/README.md

 # this is a playground repository for cohort 5

-Session #3: Git & GitHub
+Session #3: Git & GitHub - Ian

-Initializing a Repository
+Initializing something that doesn't work
 Create a new Git repository: git init
 Create a new branch called main while initializing: git init -b main Cloning a Repository